List of The Saddle Club characters: Jellybean

 A grey speckled Andalusian mare.
 She is one of the most gorgeous horses in the stables.
 Desi's father bought her to replace Midnight.
 Jellybean is one of the most expensive and majestic horses at Pine Hollow.
 She belongs to Desi as of Episode 12.
 Simon comes up with Jellybean's name in "Itchy" and Desi likes it and agrees to call her Jellybean much to the annoyance of Veronica who wanted Desi to name her Adagio.
 Jellybean has several markings on her butt due to being registered.

 Chili

 Murray's liver chestnut Australian Quarter Horse.
-Chili is a mountain horse and he's great on the rough trails.
+Chili is a mountain horse, and he is great on the rough trails.
 In Season 3 Stevie will often ride Chili.
-Murray let's Stevie ride Chili when she needs to get back and help the saddle club.
+Murray let Stevie ride Chili when she needs to get back and help the Saddle Club.

 Danville Duchess

-A lonely bay Thoroughbred mare.
+A lonely bay thoroughbred mare.
 This million-dollar racehorse is brought to Pine Hollow by her owner Gus in order to settle her before a big race.
 Duchess and miniature donkey Trouble form an unlikely friendship and never want to be parted.